[Watch] PowerPoint Template Tips and Tricks

 Well what happens if a layout gets deleted from the Slide Master and you paste in slides from other presentation?

-PowerPoint will not know what layout is supposed to match and it will bring in that layout from the other presentation’s template.
-You will likely end up with a clogged Slide Master that could have hundreds of child layouts that were brought in from other places.
+In shortcut, PowerPoint gets confused and doesn’t know what to do.
+This is how you can end up with a clogged Slide Master that could have hundreds of orphaned child layouts from other presentations.

-In PowerPoint 2016 (the Office 365 subscription), the developers have made is easier and it is better able to recognize duplicate child layouts.
+In PowerPoint 2016 (the Office 365 subscription), PowerPoint is better at recognizing and removing duplicate child layouts.
 But it’s still not fool-proof.

 Most of these have been done even by the expert creators or designers, so surely beginners make the same mistakes.
 Keep these in mind and you’ll be creating templates that are easier to use and are less riddled with landmines.